tari/seam-carving-gui/cair/ReadMe.txt

    allocated.)
 -- goal_x: the desired width of the Dest image
 -- goal_y: the desired height of the Dest image
--- add_weight: the amount of artificial weight to be applied when enlarging The algorithm requires some artificial weight to be applied to new seams and the previous least-energy seam, otherwise they will be chosen again and again, which will lead to stretching artifacts. add_weight should be less than the highest protection weight (by about 25% at least).
-I suggest at least a value of 25 to prevent most stretching.
-For some reason I prefer about 500, but even down to 75 works pretty well.
-If the value is too high (if that’s desired), it may cause CAIR to start inserting seams into areas that have been protected by a large weight.
 -- conv: The possible convolution kernels to use.
 See the above discussion.
    It is important to note that if using V_SQUARE the weights must be at least an order of magnitude larger for similar operation. add_weight needs to be several orders of